 Harvesting Dandelions for Mead or Wine Making

 The first thing you will need to do is go out and forage for some dandelions.
 This usually isn’t too difficult, as they are quite prolific in most areas!
+When you do your spring foraging you’re almost certain to find some.
 Just be sure that they haven’t been sprayed with any toxic chemicals, because unfortunately many people still consider dandelions as weeds.

 (If you want to learn more about edible and medicinal weeds that might be growing in your backyard, check out my Wildcrafting Weeds eBook!)

 You’ll need about one cup total of the yellow petals only, with as little of the green part as possible.
 It’s ok to have a bit of green, but too much will make the mead or wine bitter.